 The easiest way to build a balance of HawaiianMiles as an Aussie traveller is simply to fly.
 Hawaiian Airlines offers regular flights from Sydney to Honolulu – and from Auckland, too.
 Unlike most other frequent flyer programs, Hawaiian Airlines doesn’t award miles based on what you spend.
 There’s just one flat rate in each cabin.

 From Sydney to Honolulu in Economy, you’d get 5,060 HawaiianMiles, one-way.
 In Business Class, it’s a flat 7,590 miles.
-Only those with Hawaiian Airlines status can earn more – 50% more miles for Pualani Gold and 100% more miles for Pualani Platinum.
+Those with Hawaiian Airlines status can earn more – 50% more miles for Pualani Gold and 100% more miles for Pualani Platinum.

 You can also pocket HawaiianMiles when flying with Hawaiian Airlines’ many partners.
-Virgin Australia is on that list, as are China Airlines, Japan Airlines, JetBlue, Korean Air and Virgin Atlantic.
-You’ll find the earning rates here.
+These include Alaska Airlines, China Airlines, Japan Airlines, JetBlue, Korean Air and Virgin Atlantic.
+For now, Virgin Australia is also an airline partner, but Hawaiian’s partnership with Virgin Australia will end soon.
+Later in 2025, Hawaiian Airlines will partner with Qantas instead.
+For now though, you’ll find the earning rates here.

 On the ground, HawaiianMiles is also partnered with Marriott Bonvoy.
 This means you can choose to earn HawaiianMiles on your hotel stays in lieu of Marriott Bonvoy points.
 Alternatively, you can earn Marriott Bonvoy points and later convert them into HawaiianMiles.